EnvGen/POGENOM/docs/source/index.rst

 POGENOM doesn't have a paper yet, meanwhile please cite it like this:

-Andersson AF, Sjöqvist C (2017).
-POGENOM: population genomics from metagenomes. https://github.com/EnvGen/POGENOM.
+Sjöqvist C, Delgado Zambrano LF, Alneberg J, Andersson AF (2020).
+POGENOM: population genomics from metagenomes.https://github.com/EnvGen/POGENOM.

 If you use the Input_POGENOM pipeline, make sure to cite the included software/packages that are listed in its documentation.